 There is no "fix" for a hypoplastic left heart.
 Annabelle's left heart was too small to be viable, so she had to undergo a single ventricle repair.
 The goal was to reroute the blood flow to use only half of her heart.
 This is not ideal, obviously, and many kids that undergo this procedure must eventually have a heart transplant, however the hope was to get her through for many years.

 The repair itself involves three surgeries, the Norwood within the first week or two of birth, the Glenn between 3-6 months, and the Fontan at age 15 months to 2 years (although the time frame much depends on the baby so this could be earlier or later.)

 This was a temporary fix at best.
 The rate of survival through all stages is about 60%, a little less or more depending on who you talk to.
 As a mother, those odds scared the living daylights out of me.
-As a Christian and follower of Jesus, I remain confident that God's hand is on my daughter and the odds mean nothing, knowing that God is in control.
-He has authority, and nothing happens without his knowledge.
+As a Christian and follower of Jesus, I remained confident that God's hand was on my daughter and the odds meant nothing, knowing that God was in control.

 The Beginning of Annabelle's Journey -

 Annabelle had her Norwood surgery when she was 6 days old.
 She had several complications, including one very scary night 2 days after surgery where we thought she might not make it and another day in September where she coded twice and had to be "cooled" to prevent brain damage.
 (Picture walking in to your daughter wrapped with ice packs and almost freezing to the touch.)

 I lost count at home many times she was extubated only to fail and have to be put back on a ventilator.